juhapark21/skyalarm/README.md

 - bom can be found as bom.csv

 ## Upcoming features
 - Weather checks - no alerts if overcast
+- Description page for details about alerted event
+- Custom audio
 - Switching from API calls to local calculations for more predictable events
 - More cool space things!